 The microphone has a poor recording quality.
 Your voice sounds thin, muffled, and lacking in detail.
 However, the person on the other end of the line should still be able to understand you.

 The microphone has excellent noise handling performance.
 There seems to be a noise gate built into the microphone, which we couldn't turn off for our testing.
-As a result, the microphone can easily separate your voice from background noises in moderately noisy environments, but it may struggle in louder settings like a busy train station.
+As a result, this test has an inflated score compared to the audio recordings.
+The score matches the mic's capacity to handle small or low noises but not loud noises.
+While the microphone can easily separate your voice from background noises in moderately noisy environments, it may struggle in louder settings like a busy train station.

 The Bose Sport Earbuds have a mediocre battery performance.
 They only last 4.3 hours off of a single charge, which may not last through your workday.
 However, there are about two additional charges in the case, which is nice.
 They also have an auto-off timer to help conserve battery life when not in use.

 The Bose Music app is decent.
 It lets you remap the controls on the left earbud to hear the battery level or skip to the next track.
-You can also turn on the "In-ear Detection" feature, which automatically answers your calls when you insert the right bud, and automatically plays/pauses your music when your insert/remove the right bud.
+You can also turn on or off the volume touch controls as well as the "In-ear Detection" feature, which automatically answers your calls when you insert the right bud, and automatically plays/pauses your music when your insert/remove the right bud.
 However, it lacks more premium features like an equalizer, so you can't customize the buds' sound.

 The Bose Sport Earbuds have a fair Bluetooth performance.
 They're compatible with Bluetooth 5.1, but they don't have multi-device or NFC pairing.
 Their latency on PCs and Androids is likely too high to be suitable for gaming, but you should be able to use them to watch videos on iOS devices.
 However, some apps compensate for latency, so your real-world experience can vary.